DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/01_gods_among_us.md

 - Development of unusual sensory capabilities
 - Creation of bloodlines with characteristics intermediate between human and divine

 These weren't random genetic mutations.
-They were systematic enhancements designed to create beings capable of bridging the gap between human and divine consciousness.
+They were systematic enhancements designed to create beings capable of bridging the gap between human and Werdhan consciousness.

 ## The Management System

 The pre-flood world operated on a three-tier management system:

-**Tier 1: The Divine Rulers** - Pure divine beings with full consciousness capabilities
+**Tier 1: The Werdhan Rulers** - Pure **Werdh-anes** with full consciousness capabilities

 - Direct access to advanced knowledge and technology
 - Extremely long lifespans (thousands of years)
 - Advanced consciousness abilities (telepathy, remote viewing, etc.)
 - Responsibility for overall guidance of human development

-**Tier 2: The Hybrid God-Kings** - Divine-human crosses with enhanced capabilities
+**Tier 2: The Hybrid God-Kings** - Werdhan-human crosses with enhanced capabilities

 - Enhanced physical and mental abilities
 - Extended lifespans (hundreds of years)